 (2) Some Chapter 13 Plans Can Be Extended to 72 months.
 In confirmed Chapter 13 cases, debtors may modify their plans to extend their plan payments for up to seven years if they suffer from financial hardship "directly or indirectly" related to the COVID-19 crisis.
-(Chapter 13 plans are normally 36 to 60 months.)
+(Typically, Chapter 13 plans are 36 to 60 months.)
 It is still unclear how the courts will interpret these provisions, but it should help some debtors who have reduced income because of the crisis.*

 *These changes to the Bankruptcy Code have been extended to March 22, 2022.

 Quick Note: Free Credit Reports.
-All three major credit bureaus (Experian, Equifax, and TransUnion) now offer free weekly free credit reports.
-The free reports are available through AnnualCreditReport.com durning the Covid crisis.
+All three major credit bureaus (Experian, Equifax, and TransUnion) offer free weekly credit reports.
+The free reports are available through AnnualCreditReport.com during the Covid crisis.
 We encourage everyone to use this opportunity to review their credit reports.
 There are plenty of opportunities for creditors to make reporting mistakes during this crisis.